bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 }
 ```

 Only use the [Revoke a token](/api-reference/store-management/tokens/api-token/revoketoken) endpoint to revoke compromised tokens under emergency situations.
-Allow uncompromised short-lived tokens to expire naturally, as these do not need to be revoked.
+Let uncompromised short-lived tokens expire naturally, as you do not need to revoke these.

 ### Authenticating with an auto-generated Stencil token